 Gainesville is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Gainesville is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

 Gainesville is an extremely ethnically-diverse city.
 The people who call Gainesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gainesville include Irish, English, Italian, and Polish.
+Gainesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.86% of the city’s residents.
+Important ancestries of people in Gainesville include German, Irish, English, Italian, and Polish.

 The most common language spoken in Gainesville is English.
 Other important languages spoken here include Spanish and Chinese.